Search the Health Library

 As the U.S. population ages, the number of Americans who have chronic health conditions will greatly increase.
 These demographic and epidemiologic dynamics will strain the capacity and the sustainability of the acute care-oriented U.S. health care system, which now provides chronic care ineffectively and inefficiently.
 New health service delivery systems will need to be developed, evaluated, and disseminated into widespread practice in order to deliver high-quality, cost-effective care for older Americans.

-In recent work that includes partnerships with other health care institutions and agencies, Johns Hopkins researchers have explored the development of geriatrics health service delivery at all levels of the health system, from the patient and providers to the hospital and health system.
+In recent work that includes partnerships with other health care institutions and agencies, researchers from the Center for Transformative Geriatric Research have explored the development of geriatrics health service delivery at all levels of the health system, from the patient and their family or caregivers to providers, hospitals and health system.
 Using a wide array of qualitative and quantitative research techniques, investigators are finding new and better ways to care for older adults.

 Current research studies